EmasXP/varmkorv/README.md

 ## Things that are missing

 As I said earlier, it feels like the LoginManager could get more secure.

-There's no built in template engine, and I think it should stay like that.
-Maybe a middleware for Jinja2 would be nice, though that probably works splendid stand alone (without a middleware)

 There's no configuration layer.
 I quite like Viper for Go.
 Not sure a built-in configuration layer is really needed though.